nrjdalal/sabc/README.md

-This is a clone of [Smoky Ape Basement Club](https://smokyapebasementclub.com/) project bootstrapped with Next.js and Tailwind CSS.
+This is a clone of [Smoky Ape Basement Club](https://smokyapebasementclub.com/) bootstrapped with Next.js and Tailwind CSS.